Tel Aviv (Israel) Market Value

 Auto-correlation

-Tel Aviv 35 has average predictability.
-Overlapping area represents the amount of predictability between Tel Aviv time series from 25th of March 2024 to 9th of April 2024 and 9th of April 2024 to 24th of April 2024.
+Tel Aviv 35 has modest predictability.
+Overlapping area represents the amount of predictability between Tel Aviv time series from 8th of July 2024 to 22nd of August 2024 and 22nd of August 2024 to 6th of October 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Tel Aviv 35 price movement.
-The serial correlation of 0.47 indicates that about 47.0% of current Tel Aviv price fluctuation can be explain by its past prices.
+The serial correlation of 0.51 indicates that about 51.0% of current Tel Aviv price fluctuation can be explain by its past prices.

 Residual Average0.0